deetdoot/lab-monitor/readme.md

-/**
- * @project Student Lab Presence Detection using YOLO *
+# Student Lab Presence Detection using YOLO

- * @overview
+## Overview
- * This project leverages state-of-the-art YOLO (You Only Look Once) computer vision models to detect and monitor students within a laboratory environment.
-The primary objectives are:
+This project uses advanced YOLO (You Only Look Once) computer vision models to detect and monitor students in a laboratory environment.

+**Objectives:**
- *   - Real-time detection of students entering and exiting the lab using video feeds.
+- Real-time detection of students entering and exiting the lab via video feeds.
- *   - Accurate counting of the number of students present at any given time.
+- Accurate counting of students present at any time.
- *   - Tracking and summarizing the duration of each student's stay inside the lab.
+- Tracking and summarizing each student's duration inside the lab.

- *
- * @features
+## Features
- * - Utilizes YOLO models for robust and efficient object detection.
+- Robust and efficient object detection using YOLO models.
- * - Maintains a log of entry and exit events for each detected student.
+- Logs entry and exit events for each detected student.
- * - Computes and reports the total time each student spends in the lab.
+- Calculates and reports total time spent by each student in the lab.
- * - Provides summarized analytics for lab usage and occupancy trends.
+- Provides summarized analytics for lab usage and occupancy trends.

- *
- * @applications
+## Applications
- * - Automated attendance tracking.
+- Automated attendance tracking.
- * - Lab resource management and optimization.
+- Lab resource management and optimization.
- * - Security and compliance monitoring.
+- Security and compliance monitoring.

- *
- * @technologies
+## Technologies
- * - Python (or relevant language)
+- Python (or relevant language)
- * - OpenCV for video processing
+- OpenCV for video processing
- * - YOLOv5/YOLOv8 (or specified YOLO version) for object detection *
+- YOLOv5/YOLOv8 (or specified YOLO version) for object detection

- * @note
+> **Note:**
- * This system is designed with privacy and ethical considerations in mind, ensuring that only necessary data is collected and processed.
+> This system is designed with privacy and ethical considerations in mind, ensuring that only necessary data is collected and processed.
- */